npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 Combined with a trusted certificate authority that can create short-lived certificates and log the signatures that took place on them, we can validate any artifacts that were signed by that certificate, and protect against repudiation by maintaining an immutable log of the signing activities.

+The immutable log can also enforce that the signing certificate was valid when the signature was created by verifying the signed certificate timestamp (SCT) created by the certificate authority.

 Compared to other options, this one reduces the friction for developers to sign their artifacts.

 ## Design considerations